pitt1321/syllabus/README.md

 3. Perform numerical integration using various algorithms.
 4. Formulate numerical algorithms for the solution of single and multiple variable ordinary linear and non-linear differential equations in physics, such as simple harmonic motion, large angular motion of a pendulum, Van de Pol oscillator etc.
 5. Use modern computer languages, version control, and collaborative tools to solve problems in physics.
-5. Write computer programs to implement the formulated numerical algorithms and output the calculated values of selected physical quantities to suitable data files
+5. Write computer programs to implement the formulated numerical algorithms and output the calculated values of selected physical quantities to suitable data files.
 7. Propose analytic and computational solutions to a physical problem.
 8. Explain a problem and its solution to peers through written and oral communication.
 9. Read, assess, and critique a solution to a computational problem.

 ### Course Structure

 Lectures will be interspersed with short exercises and in-class group work.
 Students are expected to have read the relevant sections of the textbook (listed in the schedule below and on Courseweb) before class.
-Daily short quizzes will test whether you have done the reading before the relevant material is covered in lecture.
+Weekly short quizzes will test whether you have done the reading before the relevant material is covered in lecture.
 There will be weekly homework assignments leading up to a final project as the culmination of your semester's learning.

 #### Participation: